oracle/terraform-provider-oci/website/docs/r/database_exadata_infrastructure.html.markdown

 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `gateway` - (Required) (Updatable) The gateway for the control plane network.
 * `infini_band_network_cidr` - (Required) (Updatable) The CIDR block for the Exadata InfiniBand interconnect.
+* `is_cps_offline_report_enabled` - (Optional) (Updatable) Indicates whether cps offline diagnostic report is enabled for this Exadata infrastructure.
+This will allow a customer to quickly check status themselves and fix problems on their end, saving time and frustration for both Oracle and the customer when they find the CPS in a disconnected state.You can enable offline diagnostic report during Exadata infrastructure provisioning.
+You can also disable or enable it at any time using the UpdateExadatainfrastructure API.
 * `maintenance_window` - (Optional) (Updatable) The scheduling details for the quarterly maintenance window.
 Patching and system updates take place during the maintenance window.
 	* `custom_action_timeout_in_mins` - (Optional) (Updatable) Determines the amount of time the system will wait before the start of each database server patching operation.
 Custom action timeout is in minutes and valid value is between 15 to 120 (inclusive).
 	* `days_of_week` - (Optional) (Updatable) Days during the week when maintenance should be performed.